hunterjreid/Progressor.cx/README.md

     <p>Capstone Project - Progressor.cx by Hunter Reid from Yoobee Colleges with help of wonderful lecturers Arthur, Mohammad and Rouwa.</p>
 </div>

+<sub>By viewing, editing, forking, copying, or cloning, I acknowledge that our company is operational/live, and it is not to be copied under any circumstances.
+I strictly agree this whole git is confidential (UNLESS EDUCATIONAL USE)* information without prior written consent.</sub>